austin0150/SimpleMirror/README.md

 After you configure your Pi for wifi, and configure to run these scripts at start, your Pi should be ready.

 ## OpenWeatherMap API
-To use the weather functionality, you will need to generate your own free API key. \n You can find the API here : https://openweathermap.org/ /n Once you create a free account, you can generate your own API key to place in SimpleMiror/js/weather.js line 2.
+To use the weather functionality, you will need to generate your own free API key.
+You can find the API here : https://openweathermap.org/
+Once you create a free account, you can generate your own API key to place in SimpleMiror/js/weather.js line 2.